facebook/react-native-website/docs/debugging.md

 ## Chrome Developer Tools

-To debug the JavaScript code in Chrome, select "Debug JS Remotely" from the Developer Menu.
+To debug the JavaScript code in Chrome, select "Open Debugger" from the Dev Menu.
 This will open a new tab at [http://localhost:8081/debugger-ui](http://localhost:8081/debugger-ui).

 Select `Tools → Developer Tools` from the Chrome Menu to open the [Developer Tools](https://developer.chrome.com/devtools).
 You may also access the DevTools using keyboard shortcuts (`⌘⌥I` on macOS, `Ctrl` `Shift` `I` on Windows).
 You may also want to enable [Pause On Caught Exceptions](http://stackoverflow.com/questions/2233339/javascript-is-there-a-way-to-get-chrome-to-break-on-all-errors/17324511#17324511) for a better debugging experience.